permenasin/permenasin/README.md

 ## <img src="https://media1.giphy.com/media/B4dt6rXq6nABilHTYM/giphy.gif?cid=ecf05e47bof9nb4fs7mz8ytcejm8rrwfogu7mhv4t9muvlcf&ep=v1_gifs_search&rid=giphy.gif&ct=g" width="35"><b> About Me </b>
 <p color=red>
 🎨📷Let me tell you about myself.
-Now you here with Muhammad Fiqri and I'm still in the learning stage for all these things.
+Now you here with me and I'm still in the learning stage for all these things.
 On this page you will find all of the code snippets.

 📚Currently, I am actively engaged in expanding my knowledge and skills in web development.
 </p>